 The photo of Madame Xong is also featured in The Vietnamese Women’s Museum to represent the strength, kindness and hard work of the women of Vietnam.

 While Réhahn was preparing his first book, “Vietnam, Mosaic of Contrasts” he decided to include Madam Xong’s story in his book.
-While speaking with her, he asked what the thing was that she wished for the most and she responded that she dreamed of owning a new boat.
+He asked her what she wished for the most, and she responded that she dreamed of owning a new boat.
 The boat she had was worn out and she wanted to have a new one that she could be proud of and that tourists would enjoy riding in.
-Madam Xong loves what she does and despite her age, she has no plan to stop working because she passionately loves meeting new people.
+Madame Xong loves what she does and despite her age, she has no plan to stop working because she passionately loves meeting new people.

 This conversation planted the seeds of the “Giving Back Project” in Réhahn’s mind.
-He promised her that if the book sold well, he would return and buy her a new boat!
+He promised Madame Xong that if the book sold well, he would return and buy her a new boat!

 The relationship with Madame Xong continues to deepen.
 She has become like a grandmother for the team.
 Réhahn has helped her with surgery to improve her eyesight and paid for the funeral for her husband and her son.
-She visits the museum every month to reconnect with Réhahn and to see her famous portrait on display.
+She visits the Precious Heritage Museum every month to reconnect with Réhahn and to see her famous portrait on display.

 An Phuoc was seven years old when Réhahn took her portrait in 2015.
 She is the youngest in her family and lives with her brother, sister and parents near Phan Rang.
 Her parents make a modest living from a small carpentry and pottery business and had never left their village.
 They are descendants of the Cham ethnic group.

-The Cham people have Malayo-Polynesian and Hindu origins, with strong Buddhist and Hindu influence.
+The Cham people have Malayo-Polynesian, with strong Buddhist and Hindu influence.
 There are close to 130,000 Cham now residing in the south of Vietnam.
 A few thousand Cham have settled in the desert region of Ninh Thuan, north of Nha Trang.
 Only some people still wear their traditional costumes because the time-consuming crafting methods have fallen out of favor for more easily accessible clothing.
 However, the Cham dialect, which is fundamentally different from other Vietnamese languages, is still widely spoken.

 An Phuoc is notably different from other little Cham girls in her village due to her unusual piercing blue eyes.
-They look like two azure marbles, which is in contrast with her dark skin and hair.
 She’s always surprised when the few foreigners that pass through her village comment on her eyes.

 Réhahn had a feeling that this little girl’s photo would garner a lot of attention so he wanted to do something important for the whole family.
 He bought everyone much needed new clothes and for An Phuoc’s older sister, Sapa, he also purchased a bicycle so that she could cycle to her school, which is several kilometers away.

-Réhahn’s final gift for the family was a cow that they afectionately named Bò Lai, which roughly translates into ‘Cow from Foreigner’.
+Réhahn’s final gift for the family was a cow that they affectionately named Bò Lai, which roughly translates into ‘Cow from Foreigner’.

-Taken in 2014, this shot has been published in more than 40 countries and several world-famous magazines such as Times magazine and National Geographic.
-This photo is Réhahn’s most famous photo in his collection.
+Taken in 2014, this shot has been published in more than 40 countries and several globally renowned newspapers such as Times magazine and BBC

 In June 2016, Réhahn returned to give back to the family.
 He offered to help them renovate their house but they declined.
 Instead, they asked him to buy them a cow.
 It’s easy to feed and can later be resold for two.